 The estate is approached by a tree lined drive leading from Heaton Road, the 43 houses enclose a quadrangle, containing lawns and flower beds divided by carriage drives, with small gardens to the front and rear of each house.

 2-bedroom terraced Almshouses within secluded private grounds.
-Centrel heating, front and back garden, smoking permitted along with on site parking.
+Central heating, front and back garden with on-site parking.
+Smoking permitted

-Weekly Rent is £89.00.
+The weekly Rent is £92.00.
 Full details and eligibility criteria are available from the Trust Administrator:-

 DD Broughton (01274 543022) (firstname.lastname@example.org)